Eyevinn/player-analytics-grafana/README.md

-Remember to save the dashboard regularly as build it!
+Remember to save the dashboard regularly as you build it!